galanodel2010/ee462/Project_2/motordata.md

 ## How to choose the motor-load combination?

 The motor parameters will be assigned randomly, based on the last digit of your student number.
-For example if your student number is 1244839, then take the modulus 3 of the last digit:
+For example if your student number is 1244839, then take the modulus 2 of the last digit:

-mod-3 (9) = 0
+mod-2 (9) = 1

-Then you need to use the parameters of the Motor#0 for your project.
+Then you need to use the parameters of the Motor#1 for your project.

 ## Motor Data-Sheet

 In this project, there will be 3 different applications where motor ratings, mechanical properties and load conditions will be different.

-#### Application-0: 1.8 MW metro traction system.
+## Application-0: 1.8 MW Metro Taction System.

 In this project, you are going to model a railway traction system.
 The underground metro systems consists of 3 carriages, with a mass of 42 tons each, and there are two motors driving each carriage.
 The specifications for each traction motor are as follows: